Published by Katherine Tegan on October 6, 2015

-Genres: Contemporary YA, YA Mystery
+Genres: YA Historical Fiction, YA Mystery

 Source: For Review

-I received this from the publisher in exchange for an honest review.
-This in no way swayed my opinion.
+I received this book for review consideration from the publisher.
+This in no way swayed my opinion of the book.
 Pinky swear!